Alias (TV series): Season 4 (2005)

-Season 5: 2005–2006
+Season 5 (2005–06)

 As season five begins, Vaughn is abducted.
 Sydney learns that Vaughn is under suspicion of being a double agent and that the crash may have been a cover for his extraction.
 Vaughn later escapes and explains to Sydney that his real name is André Michaux.
 He reveals that he is investigating a secret operation known as Prophet Five, which at one point involved his father.
 During a mission in recovering a Prophet Five book, Sydney receives a phone call from her doctor with some untimely news – she's pregnant.
 (This development was created to deal with the actress' real-life pregnancy.)
 Vaughn is later shot, and apparently killed, on orders of Prophet Five operative Gordon Dean.
 Four months later, as Sydney continues to investigate Vaughn's murder, she works with an assassin and associate of his, Renée Rienne, in order to unearth the inner workings of Prophet Five, while at the same time trailing Dean and his criminal organization "The Shed", disguised as a black ops CIA division, very much like SD-6.

 Two new members are added to APO to replace Weiss, who moved to Washington, D.C. for a new job, and Nadia, who is still in a coma.
 Thomas Grace is a brash young agent with unorthodox methods who often butts heads with Sydney.
 Rachel Gibson is a computer specialist who, like Sydney, was deceived into thinking she was working for the real CIA and briefly works as a mole within The Shed, as did Sydney within SD-6, before The Shed's destruction by Dean.
 Sydney's mom and dad help her deliver her baby girl while under attack in a high-rise in Vancouver, Canada, on a mission in season 5, episode 11: "Maternal Instinct."
+Shortly afterwards, it's finally revealed that Vaughn is alive—living and hiding in Nepal.
 In an ongoing subplot, Arvin Sloane follows his own personal obsession, finding a cure for Nadia.
 Sloane is jailed for his actions during Season 4; however, he is released after the sentencing committee is manipulated by Dean.
 In exchange for his freedom, Sloane is now working for Dean as a mole within APO.
 Unaware of Sloane's new allegiance, Jack agrees to let Sloane rejoin APO and use its resources to seek a cure for his daughter.